Power and Water manages both overhead and underground powerlines. You need to be aware of both if you are in construction or working with machinery.

-When you are working near power lines, make a habit of looking up.
-Stay aware of where the power lines are and how close you or your equipment is to them.
+When you are working near power lines, always look up.
+Be aware of where the power lines are and how close you or your equipment is to them at all times.

-Contacting a live power line can result in injury or death.
-It can result in criminal charges or damage claims, interrupt power supply to others and delay the completion of your project.
+Contacting a 'live' power line can result in injury or death.
+It can also result in criminal charges or damage claims if you interrupt power supply to others and delay the completion of your project.